-The buses go everywhere in Hokkaido (including small cities and towns) and it is also cheaper compare with trains.
-But you need to be cautious on the bus schedule due to less frequent.
+The buses go everywhere in Hokkaido (including small cities and towns) and it is also cheaper compare trains.
+But you need to be cautious about the bus schedule due to being less frequent.

 - Hakodate, the historical city in Hokkaido